Here’s a general guide to how often you should manscape depending on the type of hair:

 The short and quick answer is that, for most men, trimming or shaving their pubic region once every few weeks seems to be the sweet spot.
 For armpits and other body hair, about once every 2 to 4 weeks seems to be quite popular.
 A lot of men also reported that they will manscape the night before a date, just to be safe.

 The most amount of time that you will take manscaping and just general grooming is the first time, as chances are, your pubic hair, armpit hair, and other body hair will be at its maximum length, having never been trimmed or shaved.

 After that first time, however, it is all just upkeep.

-The first time you go over your body with a trimmer, and maybe shave a few rough-spots here and there, it might take an hour or two.
+The first time you go over your body with a trimmer, and maybe shave a few rough spots here and there, it might take an hour or two.
 Afterward, however, generally speaking, it’s not going to take long at all for maintenance purposes.

 That said, you really do need to be consistent in your upkeep and maintenance.